 McLean - Stanford is a very small town located in the state of Illinois.
-With a population of 3,678 people and just one neighborhood, McLean - Stanford is the 417th largest community in Illinois.
-Much of the housing stock in McLean - Stanford was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 3,651 people and just one neighborhood, McLean - Stanford is the 417th largest community in Illinois.
+McLean - Stanford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, McLean - Stanford is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, McLean - Stanford is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in McLean - Stanford who work in office and administrative support (14.39%), management occupations (10.37%), and sales jobs (8.37%).